 They are different ways to design your website navigation based on how the users will find it comfortable to them.

 Typography is indispensable for websites.
-We’ve to use large volume of typography on every page of the website.
+We’ve to use a large volume of typography on every page of the website.
 Typography should also come in a responsive form so that it can match any screen width and optimize automatically.

 “In a fluid layout, browser width and typographic measure are linked: the wider the viewport, the more characters per line.”